 Radio Mobile 'Quick Start'

-I can be contacted at E-mail address:- firstname.lastname@example.org
+I can be contacted at E-mail address:-

 I found that when introducing my friends to Radio Mobile, that they had difficulty in setting up their first map and network to obtain an initial working display.
 The following is a description of a simple network setup, complete with a complimentary set of self-installing files (which includes the required height - SRTM - data) to produce my Base network.

-For those of you who don't believe that Ashbourne is the centre of the world, you can enter your own Latitude and Longitude data in the 'Map Properties' window to give your local map after installing the 'Base' network, with the program downloading your new SRTM data from the Internet as required.
+For those of you who don't believe that Ashbourne is the centre of the world, you can enter your own Latitude and Longitude data in the 'Map Properties' pane (F8) to give your local map after installing my 'Base' network, with the program downloading your new SRTM data from the Internet as required.
 See the Notes section and the 'Base Network Settings' page or this link to help 'Changing Location' and for extra information and hints on some shortcuts.
-The 'Map Properties' window also has a 'Select City Name' button, which enables the automatic entry of Lat/Long data for that City as the new map centre point.
+The 'Map Properties' pane also has a 'Select City Name' button, which enables the automatic entry of Lat/Long data for that City as the new map centre point.
 To see where the settings for the Base Network are made, open the 'Base Network Settings' page.

 I have also produced a second page 'Once you get going' which shows how extra Units can be generated, and other pages showing some of the facilities available from the Radio Link window, and how to perform Radio Coverage Plots.
 This page is available in .pdf format (654Kb) here, but may not show the most recent version of Radio Mobile in the screenshots.
 It is worth browsing this and the following page to explore some of the many facilities available from within the program.